azat-io/eslint-rule-benchmark/readme.md

 | Total samples         | Number of measurements taken during the benchmark |

 Metrics are available in Console, JSON, and Markdown formats, allowing integration with various systems and workflows.

-## How It Works

-The tool uses [Tinybench](https://github.com/tinylibs/tinybench) for accurate and reliable benchmarking:

-- Warmup phase to minimize JIT compilation impact
-- Multiple iterations for statistical significance
-- Isolation of the tested rule from other rules
-- Outlier filtering (Tukey's fences method) for more stable and representative results, especially for maximum execution times.

 ### Example Output